 Before the plagiarism flap, Paul was a hard-charger for his point of view.
 He went after New Jersey Gov. Chris Christie on foreign policy, arguing a more isolationist approach.
 Paul also defends the October 2013 government shutdown, which aimed to derail implementation of Obamacare.

 At times, Paul plays nice with the Republican establishment.
-He gave crucial support to the senior senator from Kentucky, now-majority leader Mitch McConnell, in his successful reelection in 2014.
+He gave crucial support to the senior senator from Kentucky, Mitch McConnell, in his successful reelection in 2014.

 In July 2013, Paul laid out what his presidential campaign appeal might look like.